bluecaret/family-cookbook/docs/recipe/cabbage-roll-shrimp-dumplings.md

   - cabbage
   - napa
   - shrimp
-excerpt: 'These pan fried cabbage rolls are a quick and easy way to enjoy shrimp dumpling flavor.
-Also good for using up leftover napa.'
+excerpt: "These pan fried cabbage rolls are a quick and easy way to enjoy shrimp dumpling flavor.
+Also good for using up leftover napa."
 servings: 2
 time:
   prep: 5 mins